Chapter 2: Real Estate Investing Education

 Among all these mentors, there exists a common thread that all these sources has: an existing relationship with you.

 These individuals were first in our lives through an existing relationship, and the mentoring relationship grew organically out of it.
 It wasn't forced or manipulated.
 There was no formal “mentorship agreement” written ahead of time, no payment required for mentorship, no force.
 The only requirement was the relationship.

 How to Find a "Organic" Real Estate Mentor

-For those who have have been taught that the only mentors are the kind that cost $19,997.97 - the concept of an organic mentor is a profound thought.
+For those who have been taught that the only mentors are the kind that cost $19,997.97, the concept of an organic mentor is a profound thought.
 After all, why would a seasoned professional real estate investor bother to help a newbie?
 "Won't I just be wasting their time?"

 In other words

-If you would like a mentor to come into your life, instead of your search being all about you and what you need, instead seek ways to grow a mentorship organically.
+f you would like a mentor to come into your life, instead of your search being all about you and what you need, seek ways to grow a mentorship organically.
 Try these tips for building those relationships: